What are plugins?

 or an external service.

-- A unique string associated with a Consumer; also referred to as an API key.
+- The API key.
+A unique string associated with a consumer.

 - The Kong entity that refers to your own API/service sitting behind Kong,